Dolores del Río: Personal life

+Public image and character

-Del Río always projected a special elegance with her beauty, more than just a "Latin bombshell" such as other actresses like Lupe Vélez.
+Del Río always projected a special elegance with her beauty, more than just a ‘Latin bombshell’ such as other actresses like Lupe Vélez.
 Del Rio's intrinsic elegance was apparent even off-screen.
-Del Río strongly identified with her Mexican heritage despite her growing fame and her transition to "modernity".
+Del Río strongly identified with her Mexican heritage despite her growing fame and her transition to ‘modernity’.
 She also felt strongly about being able to play Mexican roles and bemoaned the fact that she was not cast in them.
 She never relinquished her Mexican citizenship and said in 1929 (at the height of her popularity) that she wanted "to play a Mexican woman and show what life in Mexico really is.
 No one has shown the artistic side – nor the social".

 Del Río was considered one of the prototypes of female beauty in the 1930s.
 In 1933, the American film magazine Photoplay conducted a search for "the most perfect female figure in Hollywood", using the criteria of doctors, artists and designers as judges.
-The "unanimous choice" of these selective arbiters of female beauty was Del Río.
-The question posed by the search for the magazine and the methodology used to find "the most perfect female figure" reveal a series of parameters that define femininity and feminine beauty at that particular moment in the US history.
+The ‘unanimous choice’ of these selective arbiters of female beauty was Del Río.
+The question posed by the search for the magazine and the methodology used to find ‘the most perfect female figure’ reveal a series of parameters that define femininity and feminine beauty at that particular moment in US history.
 Larry Carr (author of the book More Fabulous Faces) said Del Río's appearance in the early 1930s influenced Hollywood.
 Women imitated her style of dress and makeup.
 A new kind of beauty occurred, and Del Río was the forerunner.
-Dolores Del Rio imitated Joan Crawford’s makeup and hairstyles.
-Indeed, she even imitated Crawford’s photographic poses.
 She is also considered the pioneer of the two piece swimsuit.

-According to Austrian-American filmmaker Josef von Sternberg, stars such as Del Río, Marlene Dietrich, Carole Lombard and Rita Hayworth helped him to define his concept of the glamour in Hollywood.
+According to Austrian-American filmmaker Josef von Sternberg, stars such as Del Río, Marlene Dietrich, Carole Lombard and Rita Hayworth helped him to define his concept of glamour in Hollywood.

 When Del Río returned to Mexico, she radically changed her image.
 In Hollywood, she had lost ground to the modernity of the faces.
-In Mexico, she had the enormous fortune that filmmaker Emilio Fernández emphasized Mexican indigenous features.
-She did not come to Mexico as the Hollywood "Latin bombshell" transforming her makeup to highlight her indigenous features.
-Del Río defined the change that her appearance suffered in her native country: "I took off my furs and diamonds, satin shoes and pearl necklaces; all swapped by the shawl and bare feet."
+In Mexico, she had the enormous fortune that filmmaker Emilio Fernández emphasized her Mexican indigenous features.
+She did not come to Mexico as the Hollywood ‘Latin bombshell’ transforming her makeup to highlight her indigenous features.
+Del Río defied the change that her appearance suffered in her native country: "I took off my furs and diamonds, satin shoes and pearl necklaces; all swapped by the shawl and bare feet."

 Del Río's contemporaries comment about her image: